-So here is the problem we are facing: If the Bologna fragment is an Italian manuscript, it would be expected that it will be associate with the B-M recension.
-Indeed, despite the short text of the fragment, this association has been successfully attested by one clear and satisfying example.
-On the other hand, if the Bologna fragment and the Leipzig fragments are parts of the same manuscript, which I do not doubt, then how shall we explain the fact that the order of chapters in the Leipzig fragments is identical with the ashkenazic manuscript R precisely and diverge completely from B-M?
-Perani identified the script of the manuscript that is presented in both fragments as a ‘typical Italian script of the 12th c.’, and revealed most amazingly the journey of the folios from Bologna to Leipzig.
-The Italian origin and provenance of the manuscript is therefore asserted beyond any doubt.
-However, the precise textual tradition of the manuscript as a whole is still dubious and should be determined only after a further comprehensive study of the Leipzig fragments, a study which I hope to fulfill in the future.
+Here is the problem we are facing: If the Bologna fragment is an Italian manuscript, one would expect that it would be associated with the B-M recension.
+In fact, despite the short text of the fragment, this association has been successfully established through one clear and satisfying piece of evidence.
+On the other hand, if the Bologna fragment and the Leipzig fragments are parts of the same manuscript, which I do not doubt, then how do we explain the fact that the order of chapters in the Leipzig fragments is identical to that of the Ashkenazic manuscript R and diverges completely from B-M?
+Perani identified the script of the manuscript that is the source of both fragments as a ‘typical Italian script of the 12th c.,’ and described the amazing journey of the folios from Bologna to Leipzig.
+The Italian origin and provenance of the manuscript are therefore beyond any doubt.
+However, the specific textual tradition of the manuscript as a whole is still dubious and should be determined only after a further comprehensive study of the Leipzig fragments, a study which I hope to accomplish in the future.

 The text of the Bologna fragment